tiberlab/tibercad/manual/Sphinx/Complete/modules/Elasticity.rst

 Elasticity is a Finite Element solver for mechanical equilibrium problems.
-It brings features typically developed for structural stability solvers into device modeling.
+It brings features typically developed for force balance problems into device modeling.
 The coupled treatment of the electro-mechanical problem within a unique framework results very useful to explore for multidisciplinary ideas.
 Details about the theory of continuous elasticity applied to device mechanical deformation can be found in [Povolotskyi]_ .